- 15 July 2020

 Microsoft Teams vs Zoom each offer a free version of the platform, with more advanced features offered with paid plans.The free version of Zoom offers video conferencing and group collaboration features for up to 100 participants within a 40-minute limit.
 As well, they offer unlimited 1:1 meetings and online support.
 But some users have complained about the video quality of the free version.
 The pro version will upgrade you to 1000 participants with better quality video.As Teams comes as part of Microsoft 365, not only can users access audio and video calling but the other apps such as Word, Excel, Outlook, PowerPoint, SharePoint etc. Therefore Microsoft Teams obviously gives the most value is you’re looking for a one-stop solution.Microsoft’s Premium plan is slightly cheaper per user than Zoom’s comparable Pro plan, but for their enterprise plans, they’re similarly priced.

 Which Video Conferencing App is right for your business?

 The final choice depends on your business needs.
 As Microsoft 365, is already used across many areas of an organisation, Teams is already part of the work stream collaboration.
 Whereas Zoom may be preferred for working with external vendors and clients or for more personal matters.
 But Zoom’s recent security issues, may bring too much uncertainty for a business.
 Microsoft’s robust security and its expansive functionality, is what makes Teams a better value.

-If you’d like to find out more about video conferencing options, get in touch at 020 3535 0680 or send us a message.
+If you’d like to find out more about video conferencing options and Microsoft Teams vs Zoom, get in touch at 020 3535 0680 or send us a message.